 - Preheat the oven to about 325℉ (or about 170℃ - 160℃ for a fan oven).

-- You need an oven safe casserole with a lid that you can also use on the stove top.
+- You need a large oven safe casserole with a lid that you can also use on the stove top.
 (I use a Le Creuset casserole.)
 Alternatively, you can use a large frying pan for the first part, and transfer everything to a casserole with a lid before you put it in the oven.

 - Heat the olive oil over medium heat in an oven safe casserole with a lid that you can also use on the stove top.